Integrating Microsoft Sentinel

 Validating the DCR Integration

-After completing the configuration, verify that data is flowing from the Delinea Platform through the logic app to Sentinel.
+After completing the configuration for Option 2 or Option 3, verify that data is flowing from the Delinea Platform through the logic app to Sentinel.

 -